AmeriCorps State and National Grants

 AmeriCorps grants can be awarded on a cost reimbursement or fixed amount basis.
 See the application instructions for complete details and award amounts.

-Applicants in South Dakota, American Samoa, the Commonwealth of the Northern Mariana Islands, and the U.S. Virgin Islands should apply directly to AmeriCorps.
-Potential applicants should contact americorpsgrants@cns.gov for additional guidance.
+Applicants that are federally recognized tribes, in South Dakota, American Samoa, the Commonwealth of the Northern Mariana Islands, and the U.S. Virgin Islands, or planning to operate in more than one state or territory should apply directly to AmeriCorps.
+Potential applicants should contact americorpsgrants@americorps.gov for additional guidance.

 For complete information about funding programs, including your